 One of our important research projects was to find a simple, fast and effective way to eliminate addictions.
 We started about 1999 on this project.
-We eventually discovered that the primary cause of cravings and withdrawal symptoms were body associations - and in 2011 we made a breakthrough in simplifying our technique.
-In 2016 we solved the entirely different biology of smoking addiction.
+We eventually discovered that the primary cause of cravings and withdrawal symptoms were body associations - and in 2012 we made a breakthrough in simplifying our technique.
+However, this approach did not work well for smoking, nor change behavior in many clients.
 We continue to do research to continue to simplify our techniques, and in improving behavior change.

 For a description of what a therapist will treat and how you would interact with them, see our certified therapist website.
 For mild addiction, we recommend any Peak States certified therapist who is available to work with this problem and is qualified in this area.